 Schools, parents and their children will be provided with information sheets about the purpose, methods and intended uses of the research, what 'participation' entails, and any anticipated risks and benefits.
 Different versions will be produced that are appropriate to the different stakeholders.
 Additionally, a contact number will be provided to enable additional queries to answered.
 Consent will be sought at three levels - school, parent and child (assent).
-In view of the large sample size and measurement protocols (e.g. child surveys filled in online with no direct contact with research team), opt-out will be used for parental consent (however, this will be repeated before each wave of data collection).
+In view of the large sample size and measurement protocols (e.g. child surveys filled in online with no direct contact with research team), opt-out will be used for parental consent (however, this will be repeated at the start of the follow-up phase when the oldest cohort move into secondary school).
 The only exception to this will be for child interviews, for which we will seek opt-in parental consent in view of the direct contact implied.